DID Exchange Among PortaSwitch® Owners

 11. Click the Save button to save the configuration and then the Verify button.

-12. Verify the new configuration and click the Check / Apply button to apply it.
+12. Verify the new configuration and click Check/Apply to apply it.

 Note that the Apache service will need to be restarted, therefore apply the configuration during off-peak times.